dknight/ohlc-resampler/README.md

 # ohlc-resampler

-ohlc-resampler is a simple utility to transform aggregated trade data from Binance Cryptocurrency market data into OHLCV candles to simulate market behavior and test trading algorithms.
+ohlc-resampler is a simple utility to transform trade data from Binance Cryptocurrency market data into OHLCV candles to simulate market behavior and test trading algorithms.

+Binance data archives can be found [here](https://data.binance.vision/?prefix=data/).

 ## Word of warning!